sherlockduy4869/sherlockduy4869/README.md

 - 👋 Hi, I’m Duy-Kun
 - 👀 I’m interested in researching technology, psychology, and business
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on Backend PHP Developer
+- 💞️ I’m looking to collaborate on Laravel Developer or Data Engineer
 - 📫 How to reach me : trandinhduy4869@gmail.com

 <!---